leftskidlow/cs105-binary-lesson/outline.md

   - Base 10 counting breakdown
   - Base 2 counting breakdown
   - Binary Numbers, multiple examples
+  - Most languages have methods to do this
 - Instructions:
   - Click next to proceed
 ARTWORK / APPLET -> [This would be awesome](https://studio.code.org/s/csp1-2018/lessons/5/levels/2)